siddheshghule/Kotlin-notes/README.md

 #### Question to search:
-If `val` means immutable and it cannot be changed, how can we make changes to arrayList
+If `val` means immutable, and it cannot be changed, how can we make changes to arrayList

 Formatting:
 1-> linking every section